The Bankrate promise

-A reverse stock split occurs when a publicly traded company divides the number of outstanding shares by a certain amount.
-This serves to decrease the number of outstanding shares and increase the price per share of those outstanding shares.
-This differs from a forward stock split where the number of shares increases, and the share price declines post-split.
+A reverse stock split occurs when a publicly traded company reduces the number of its outstanding shares.
+A reverse stock split decreases the number of outstanding shares and proportionately increases the price per share of those outstanding shares.
+This process differs from a forward stock split, where the number of shares increases and the share price declines post-split.

-With a forward stock split, a company increases the number of shares outstanding and lowers the price per share.
-With a reverse stock split, a company reduces the number of shares outstanding and boosts the share price.
+With a traditional forward stock split, a company increases the number of shares outstanding and lowers the price per share by the same ratio.
+For example, with a 2:1 stock split, the number of shares increases by two times while the share price is divided by two.

-An excellent illustration of a recent reverse stock split is General Electric.
-The company declared a 1:8 stock split back in July 2021.
+One recent example of reverse stock split occurred at General Electric, which completed a 1:8 stock split in July 2021.
 This corporate action increased the share price by eight times on the effective date of the reverse split and reduced the number of shares outstanding by dividing the pre-split total by eight.

 Prevent being delisted

-If a company’s share price gets too low, it could face the delisting of its shares by the stock exchange where the shares trade.
-Being listed on an exchange is important to ensuring public trust in a company and maintaining investor interest.
-A reverse split can be a quick way to push the share price above required levels for continued listing.
+If a company’s share price gets too low, a stock exchange might delist the stock from the exchange.
+Being listed on an exchange is important to ensuring public trust in a company, maintaining investor interest and raising capital.
+A reverse split can be a quick way to push the share price above the exchange’s required level for continued listing.

-Boost the share price to enhance the company’s image
+Boost the share price to improve investors’ perceptions of company

-If a company’s share price falls into the single digits per share or lower, investors may look at the shares as a penny stock.
-The low share price may put the stock off-limits for some investors, especially institutional investors, which may be required by their charter to avoid shares with a low price per share.
+If a company’s share price falls into the single digits per share or lower, investors may look at the shares as a penny stock and become skeptical of its business prospects.
+A low share price may also put the stock off-limits for some investors, especially institutional investors, which may be required by their charter to avoid shares with a low price per share.